UC Hospitality - Serial Box

 Where:

-Sender can be either UC Hospitality or the PMS, and the Receiver is the other side.
+- The Sender can be either UC Hospitality or the PMS, and the Receiver is the other party.

 - If the PMS sends an initial <ENQ> and UC Hospitality responds with <ACK> but receives no additional information within 1/10 second, UC Hospitality times out this transaction without sending any further response.
 If additional data follows after this time-out (other than another <ENQ>), UC Hospitality will send a <NAK> in response.